canada-ca/blog-dto/_posts/2019-11-15-micro-mission.md

 It’s well known that federal public service employees tend to be divided as follows: those in the <abbr title="National Capital Region">NCR</abbr> and the others.
 I’m one of the others.
 Like <abbr title="National Capital Region">NCR</abbr> employees, we have a duty to keep up to date on major joint projects initiated by the central agencies.

-In my position in Montreal, I’m part of the Web team, in Communications at Innovation, Science and Economic Development Canada – a specialization that is rather rare in the regions.
+In my position in Montreal, I’m part of the Web team, in Communications at Canada Economic Development for Quebec Regions – a specialization that is rather rare in the regions.
 So as an employee, how do we stay up to date, other than through webcasts and conference calls?
 Answer: by finding unique opportunities, such as a mandate-related micro-mission in a central agency.

 ## The DTO